PsyTeachR/quant-fun-v2/docs/10-t-tests.md

 * In which condition did the evaluators give the higher ratings overall? <select class='webex-select'><option value='blank'></option><option value='answer'>listened</option><option value=''>read</option></select>
 * Would the descriptives (means, sds, figure) be inline with the hypothesis that evaluators favour resumes they have listened to more than resumes they have read? <select class='webex-select'><option value='blank'></option><option value='answer'>yes</option><option value=''>no</option></select>

 Nice and informative figure huh?
 It gives a good representation of the data in the two conditions, clearly showing the spread and the centre points.
+If you compare this to Figure 7 in the original paper you see the difference.
+We actually get much more information with our approach.
+We even get a sense that maybe the data is questionable on whether it is skewed or not, but more on that below.

 The code is really useful as well so you know it is here if you want to use it again.
 But maybe have a play with the code to try out things to see what happens.
 For instance:

 * Try setting `trim = TRUE`, `show.legend = FALSE`, and/or altering the value of `width` to see what these arguments do.
+* change the `Category == "intellect"` to `Category == "hire"` or `Category == "impression"` to create visualisations of the other conditions.

 ### Assumptions